X-Men in television

-Pryde of the X-Men (1989)

-In 1989, Marvel Productions produced a half-hour pilot X-Men episode titled X-Men: Pryde of the X-Men.
-It related the story of Kitty Pryde's first adventure with the team of mutants which included Professor X, Cyclops, Storm, Wolverine, Colossus, Nightcrawler, and Dazzler as they fought against Magneto, the White Queen, the Juggernaut, the Blob, Pyro, and the Toad.
-The series was never picked up but the single episode aired infrequently in syndication during the Marvel Action Universe series and was released on video in 1990.

-In 1991, a six-player arcade game and a four-player version were based upon the pilot starring Cyclops, Colossus, Wolverine, Storm, Nightcrawler, and Dazzler as the playable characters.
-Kitty Pryde and Professor X also appear.
+The X-Men, a superhero team created by Stan Lee and Jack Kirby that appears in comic books produced by Marvel Comics, has appeared in multiple television series since the team's inception in 1963.
+X-Men: The Animated Series premiered on Fox Kids in 1992 and ran for five seasons until 1997.
+The series is credited with bringing mainstream attention to the X-Men.
+Following the conclusion of The Animated Series, a new X-Men cartoon titled X-Men: Evolution began airing on Kids' WB from 2000 to 2003 for four seasons.

+Across the various X-Men television series, which characters make up the team's roster and are members of the cast often changes.
+The only characters to have appeared as cast members and part of the X-Men across all five series are Professor Charles Xavier, Scott Summers / Cyclops, Hank McCoy / Beast, James "Logan" Howlett / Wolverine, and Ororo Munroe / Storm.
+Besides these five characters, Jean Grey, Kurt Wagner / Nightcrawler, and Rogue have appeared in all five shows and been cast members in three; Warren Worthington III also appears in all five shows, being a cast member in only one series.

-X-Men (1992–1997)
+X-Men series

+X-Men: The Animated Series (1992–1997)

-In 1992, the Fox network launched an X-Men animated series with the roster of Cyclops, Wolverine, Rogue, Storm, Beast, Gambit, Jubilee, Jean Grey, and Professor X with secondary background player Morph making occasional appearances.
-The two-part pilot episode, "Night of the Sentinels" began a five-season series.
+In 1992, the Fox network launched X-Men: The Animated Series with the roster of Cyclops, Wolverine, Rogue, Storm, Beast, Gambit, Jubilee, Jean Grey, and Professor X with secondary background player Morph making occasional appearances.
+The two-part pilot episode, "Night of the Sentinels", began a five-season series.
 It was an extraordinary success and helped to widen the X-Men's popularity.
 The five seasons ended in 1997.
 It returned to Fox's line-up for several months after the first movie was released in 2000.

-Spider-Man (1995–1997)

-The X-Men starred on Spider-Man in episodes "The Mutant Agenda" and "Mutants Revenge", when Spider-Man seeks Professor X's help with his growing mutation disease.
-Storm would later guest-star in the Secret Wars arc.

-Fantastic Four

-Cyclops, Jean Grey, Gambit, Wolverine, Storm, and the Juggernaut, along with the Scarlet Spider, made cameos in the Fantastic Four series, in the episode "Nightmare in Green", as the Human Torch flies overhead.

 X-Men: Evolution (2000–2003)

 In 2000, The WB launched the X-Men: Evolution television series, which portrayed the X-Men as teenagers attending a regular public high school in addition to the Xavier Institute.
 The series ended in 2003 after its fourth season.
-The show focused on Cyclops, Jean Grey, Spyke (Storm's nephew), Storm, Wolverine, Rogue, Beast, Shadowcat and Nightcrawler, in addition to introducing the character Laura Kinney / X-23, who has since become a recurring character in the comics.
+The show focused on Cyclops, Jean Grey, Nightcrawler, Rogue, Shadowcat, Wolverine, Storm, Beast, Professor X, Spyke (Storm's nephew), in addition to introducing the character Laura Kinney / X-23, who has since become a recurring character in the comics.

-Spider-Man: The New Animated Series (2003)

-The X-Men and mutant-kind are mentioned in an episode of the short-lived CGI series Spider-Man: The New Animated Series called "The Party".
-Peter Parker is quoted as saying, "I bet the X-Men get to go to parties".
-Soon after, he is ambushed by a group of cops, one of them calling him a "mutant freak".